jdmonaco/cv/cv-web.md

 ### Talks

+- <a href="https://youtu.be/ZSpg-nhXjw0?t=24400" class="cv">“Spatial
-- “Spatial theta-phase coding in the lateral septum: a theory of allocentric feedback during navigation.“ *Contributed Talk*.
-Neuromatch 3.0 Conference, Online. *Upcoming*
+    theta-phase coding in the lateral septum: a theory of allocentric feedback during navigation.“ *Contributed Talk*.
+Neuromatch 3.0 Conference, Online.
+    October 29, 2020</a>
 - “Computing path integration with oscillatory phase codes in biological and artificial systems.“ *Data Blitz*. iNAV Symposium 2020, Online.
 October 7, 2020